60 Second Summary

-Sixth Wave Innovations (CSE: SIXW, OTCQB: ATURF) has all the pieces in place to propel the company rapidly forward in its goal to provide a highly scalable solution to the ongoing health crisis.
-Its market capitalization sits at just over CAD $20 million – a fraction of what the Company’s peers are trading at.
+Sixth Wave Innovations (CSE: SIXW, OTCQB: ATURF) has all the pieces in place to propel the company rapidly forward in its goal to provide an effective and highly scalable solution to the ongoing health crisis.

 Sixth Wave Innovations is led by a high profile, high performance team of scientists, accomplished executives and business development specialists.
 Their advisory board includes Hon.
 Grant Mitchell (Senator, Alberta), Hon.
 Jay Cohen (Rear Admiral, ret.) and Dr. David Fransen who has has provided strategic leadership across a wide range of economic policy and program sectors as a senior official at the Privy Council Office and Health Canada, as an Assistant Deputy Minister at Industry Canada.